When we talk about taxes a lot of people immediately think about personal income taxes or corporate income taxes.

 Furthermore, some countries give you the option to choose to pay a lower percentage of social contributions if you agree to a lower coverage.

-If you pay social contributions in a country of the EU, you will also get a European Health Insurance Card which can benefit when abroad.
+If you pay social contributions in a country of the EU, you will also get a European Health Insurance Card which covers you in the whole of Europe.

 Conclusion: social contributions for digital nomads